 Broadview Heights real estate is some of the most expensive in Ohio, although Broadview Heights house values don't compare to the most expensive real estate in the U.S.

-Broadview Heights is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
+Broadview Heights is a decidedly white-collar city, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Broadview Heights is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Broadview Heights who work in sales jobs (12.89%), management occupations (12.06%), and office and administrative support (11.84%).
+There are especially a lot of people living in Broadview Heights who work in office and administrative support (12.63%), management occupations (12.44%), and sales jobs (11.59%).

 Also of interest is that Broadview Heights has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Broadview Heights is a great place for families with children to consider.
-First of all, many other families with children live here, making Broadview Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Broadview Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Broadview Heights is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Broadview Heights’s overall crime rate is lower than average for the country.

-Broadview Heights is one of the most well-educated cities in the nation.
-47.73% of adults in Broadview Heights have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Broadview Heights ranks among the highest in the nation.
+Of the 25-and-older adult population in Broadview Heights, 46.96% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in Broadview Heights is English.
 Other important languages spoken here include Russian and Slavic languages.